 Expand on your science experiments with the free printable science experiment worksheet.
 It’s the perfect way to help children go through the scientific process with every science experiment they try.

-Why are Elementary Science Fair Projects Important?
+Why are Science Fair Projects Important?

 If your school has a science fair, it just might be optional.
 If it is, why should you help your kids do a science fair project?
 What’s the point?
 When families are so busy, why add the extra burden of science experiments?